Suped

 { "internal_label": "abuse", "display_name": "abuse report", "confirmation": "We received your abuse report." }

 Quotes around a single word are not a direct spam-filter trigger.
 Modern filtering does not work by punishing a lone punctuation mark.
-A message with one awkward quoted word can still land in the inbox if it has good authentication, stable sending patterns, relevant content, and normal recipient engagement.
+A message with one awkward quoted word can still land in the inbox if it has valid authentication, stable sending patterns, relevant content, and normal recipient engagement.

 Copy issue severity